 Suboxone is a combination of two drugs: Buprenorphine and Naloxone.
 It is considered a partial opioid and will sometimes produce mild euphoria in the patients who use it to more comfortably withdrawal from stronger opiates.
-This medication has done an enormous amount of good for some opiate addicts who felt they were at the end of the line and had no hope.
+This medication has done an enormous amount of good.
+Especially for those who felt they were at the end of the line and had no hope.
 If you believe Suboxone might help you, one of the first questions you might want to ask if how long you can be prescribed Suboxone for your withdrawal issues.

 How Suboxone Works